Collections

 Large Collections

-For very large collections, consider limiting output:
+For very large collections, use truncation to limit output:

-// Only dump first 100 items
+// Truncate to first 100 items (memory-efficient)

 Lazy Evaluation